hammerheim-game/hammerheim-rules/7-hammerheim-mods.md

 ### Restrictions & misc.
 - No named characters.
 - Monsters do not gain experience, and count as Heroes when rolling for injury.
-- Routing is determined by the % lost of your warband's unit strength.
 - Characters may only wield equipment they come with and this equipment may not be sold or transferred.
 Different equipment can be used only if the Weapon Master skill is taken.
 - Models that come with a "Hand Weapon" must choose between Sword, Dagger, Mace, or Axe at the time of purchase.
 - Common items (heavy armor, Hand Weapon etc) bought from the Warhammer book may not be transferred or sold.
-- Weapons behave according to Mordheim rules, not Warhammer rules (particularly looking at spears).
+- All weapons behave according to their section in the Mordheim book, unless explicitly detailed in their own Army Book.
 - Models of same type (eg, Infantry) that move into base contact may be considered a unit for the purposes of spells/effects that target units (such as buffing banners, or spells).
 - Magic Items are unique to your warband.
 If you purchase a magic item and it is subsequently lost, stolen, or destroyed you may not purchase it again.

 ## Warhammer Magic

 Warhammer Wizards function in the same way as Mordheim Wizards except:
 - During a player turn Wizards can channel dice equal to their wizard level, succeeding on a 6.
-These dice remain attached to the wizard and may be spent in order to:
-- Attempt to dispell an enemy spell (requires 4+)
+These dice remain attached to the wizard and may be spent in order to either attempt to dispell an enemy spell (requires 4+) or to add to their casting roll.
-- Boost casting attempts.
-- Channeling dice may only be used by the wizard that generated them, and any dice that are unused by the player's next turn are wasted.
+- Channeling dice may only be used by the wizard that generated them, and any dice that are unused by the start of the owning player's following turn are wasted.
 - Miscasts are included, and cannot be re-rolled for any reason.
 - Spells that automatically target the closest enemy will not target enemies in combat.
 - One use only items can only be used once per game.